michaelbev/interview-template-eng-leadership/interview-template-eng-leader/README.md

         * **How does this position support those goals?**
     * What are the goals of this initiative?
     * Who will be giving me direction, and how will I be involved in defining my goals and objectives?
+* FUTURE SUCCESS
+    * What would success for the company look like in a year?
+      * What will we have done over the next 12 months to make it successful?
+How does this position help achieve those goals?
+        * show your ability to look beyond today's duties to the future more than a year away
+    * If I or someone is hired for this role, what would success look like in 1 year?
+      * What specific achievements would be reached?
+Products delivered?
+Relationships established?
+    * What are the top skills you need this individual to walk in the door with to achieve this success?
 * TECH LANDSCAPE
     * Break down your technical landscape in the product.
 What are all the stacks, languages, technologies and versions you use?
 * PRODUCT DEVELOPMENT PRACTICES